John Bello: Other business activity

 Upon leaving Pepsi, Bello formed JoNa Ventures, a family investment vehicle that included among other endeavors investment and active involvement in Firefighter Brands, Soup Kitchen International, Eye and PresbyopiaTherapies and Beso Del Sol Sangria.

 With former NFL associates Bruce Burke and Peter French, Bello formed Firefighter Brands, a social enterprise intended to benefit local firefighting units with revenues generated from the sale of Firefighter Branded coffee, chips, chili's, trail mixes and energy drinks.
 The project was supported by a group of well to do and high-profile community minded investors but ultimately failed due to lack of cohesive co-operation among various firefighting entities.

 In 2005, Bello invested in and became chairman of Soup Kitchen International, a company he helped found that markets soups created by Al Yeganeh, the New York-based soup chef made famous as the "Soup Nazi" on the popular Seinfeld TV show, for retail stores, and developed franchised restaurants.

 In 2006 Bello became a general partner of Sherbrooke Capital, a venture capital firm that provides growth capital to early-stage health and wellness companies that led the $6.35 million equity-financing round for IZZE in early 2005.
 In the spring of 2006, Bello was appointed Chairman of the Board of the IZZE Beverage Company, a maker of sparkling juices.
 Izze was subsequently sold to PepsiCo for an undisclosed sum.
 Currently, Bello is in partnership with his college roommate and fraternity brother Dr. Lee Nordan serving as chairman of Eye Therapies.
 ET is a development and marketing company for products in the OTC ocular care and cosmetic market.
 In addition, Bello led an investor group that owns a substantial interest in Beso Del Sol, a line of all natural sangrias imported from Spain.
 He serves as chairman of the board in that enterprise.
 In 2016 Bello was elected chairman of the board of Reed's Inc.(REED, NYSE - since delisted and now OTC), a publicly traded company.
 Formed in 1989, Reed's manufactures and markets a line of ginger beers and naturally brewed soft drinks under the Virgil's brand name.

 Personal life

 Bello's outside activities include: charter trustee, Tufts University; board of advisors for athletics, Tufts University; board member, Dartmouth College's Tuck Center for Private Equity; board member Gordon Entrepreneurial Institute at Tufts University and board of directors, New York Council Boy Scouts of America and former trustee, the Hotchkiss School.
 He has lectured at colleges and MBA programs including Tuck, NYU, Yale, Cornell, Georgetown, Tufts, Dartmouth, Gonzaga and at high schools and at business forums and symposiums about his NFL and SoBe experiences and entrepreneurship.

 Bello resides in Scottsdale, Arizona, and Rye, New York, with his wife Nancy.
-The couple has three grown children, as well as four grandchildren.
+The couple has three grown children, Lauren, Lindsay and John.
+As well as four grandchildren, Benjamin, Archibald, Beatrix and Poppy.